Bayesian Multi-line Intensity Mapping: Algorithm

 \subsubsection{Basis Functions}

-We use a piece-wise linear function to describe the bias-weighted luminosity density $M_i(z)$.
-The piece-wise linear function can flexibly approximate any continuous function with a sufficiently fine segmentation, and it does not depend on any underlying assumption about the shape of the function being fitted.
+We use a piecewise linear function to describe the bias-weighted luminosity density $M_i(z)$.
+The piecewise linear function can flexibly approximate any continuous function with a sufficiently fine segmentation, and it does not depend on any underlying assumption about the shape of the function being fitted.
 Since $M_i(z)$ follows the global redshift dependence of the large-scale bias and the SFRD, it is expected to be a smooth function of redshift.
-Thus, only a few segments of the piece-wise linear function are sufficient to approximate the $M_i(z)$ functions.
+Thus, only a few segments of the piecewise linear function are sufficient to approximate the $M_i(z)$ functions.

-The piece-wise linear function can be expressed in terms of linear combinations of a series of rectified linear unit (ReLU) functions.
+The piecewise linear function can be expressed in terms of linear combinations of a series of rectified linear unit (ReLU) functions.
 Thus, we define our basis functions $\{\hat{M}_j(z)\}$ as ReLU functions with anchoring redshifts $z_j$'s: